 When it comes to oral appliance therapy, you can trust Dr. Frank Henrich and his team at Henrich Dental for the most effective treatment options to help you get the restful sleep you deserve.

 We offer a comprehensive range of services tailored specifically to each individual’s needs.
-Our state-of-the-art facility is equipped with the latest tools and technology, enabling us to provide personalized care in a comfortable environment.
+Our state-of-the-art facility is equipped with the latest tools and technology so we can provide personalized care in a comfortable environment.

 From start to finish, our experienced team is here to help you get the best possible care.
 Contact us today to find out how our oral appliance therapy can help you get the restful sleep you need.